StackTips

 • Singleton classes are used sparingly.
 Do not think of this pattern, unless you know what you are doing.
 As the object is created in the global scope, this is riskier in resource-constrained platforms.

 • Beware of object cloning.
-Double check and block object’s clone method
+Double-check and block the object’s clone method

-• Careful when multiple threads accessing the singleton class
+• Careful when multiple threads access the singleton class

 • Careful of multiple class loaders they can break your singleton